 Fellow: Vince Nguyen

-Supervisor: Heather Dewey-Hagborg and Joerg Blumtritt
+Supervisors: Heather Dewey-Hagborg and Joerg Blumtritt

 The objective of this design study is to explore the possibilities and examine the effectiveness of wearable devices in promoting air pollution awareness and behavior change among users.